 Security Interest: A lender’s right to personal property or fixtures which secures payment

 Termination: Once an obligation is paid or fulfilled the original financing statement must be terminated by the secured party.
 Under RA9, debtors may file termination statements, however, they are only effective if the secured party should have filed a termination and failed to do so.

-Transmitting Utility: Any entity primarily engaged in the railroad, street, railway or trolley bus business, the electronics or electronics communications transmissions business, the transmission of goods by pipeline, or the transmission of electricity, steam, gas or water, or the provision of sewer service.
+Transmitting Utility: Any entity primarily engaged in the railroad, street, railway or trolley bus business, the electronics or electronic communications transmissions business, the transmission of goods by pipeline or the transmission of electricity, steam, gas or water or the provision of sewer service.